The FOMC raised the fed funds rate a quarter point to 2.5 percent on December 19, 2018.

 Current Federal Reserve Interest Rates and Why They Change

 The 2008 recession caused the Fed to lower its benchmark rate to 0.25 percent.
 That’s effectively zero.
 It stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
 The fed funds rate controls short-term interest rates.
-These include banks' prime rate, the Libor, most adjustable-rate and interest-only loans, and credit card rates.
+These include banks' prime rate, most adjustable-rate and interest-only loans, and credit card rates.